RedisLabs/redislabs-docs/content/rs/concepts/_index.md

 and adjust that anytime in the lifetime of the database without downtime.

-With Redis Enterprise Flash, instead of storing all keys and data for a given shard in RAM, less frequently accessed values are pushed to flash.
+With Redis on Flash, instead of storing all keys and data for a given shard in RAM, less frequently accessed values are pushed to flash.
 If applications need to access a value that is in flash, Redis Enterprise automatically brings the value into RAM.
 Depending on the